DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/oauth.md

 # OAuth 2.0

-OAuth 2.0 is an authorization protocol that enables third-party applications to access your organization's data without giving them your username and password.
+OAuth 2.0 is an authorization protocol, built on top of the PERSCOM.io API, that enables third-party applications to access your organization's data without giving them your username and password.
 When you grant permission to an application using OAuth 2.0, you are essentially allowing it to access specific parts of your data on your behalf.
 This can be beneficial in several ways.
 For example, if you use an external timekeeping or scheduling software, you can use our OAuth 2.0 feature to allow that software to access your organization's personnel data.
 This can save you time and effort by automating the data transfer process and reducing manual data entry errors.
+With OAuth
-With OAuth 2.0, you can have more control over which third-party applications can access your organization's data, and you can revoke their access at any time if needed.
+2.0, you can have more control over which third-party applications can access your organization's data, and you can revoke their access at any time if needed.

 ## Grants